albertintech/apai/docs/congress/cmf/fema/house-member-guide.md

 *Enhanced capacity:* Martinez uses the immediate Title V benefits -- professional development resources, enhanced MRA once multi-member districts activate -- to build better constituent services.
 More staff.
 Better casework.
 Genuine responsiveness that builds the kind of loyalty proportional systems reward.

-**First FEMA Election (~2032):** Martinez enters the five-seat district election with preparation complete.
+**First CEMA Election (~2032):** Martinez enters the five-seat district election with preparation complete.
 The 30% base has been cultivated into genuine 28% durable support.
 Coalition relationships with allied candidates create reciprocal endorsement benefits.

 Martinez wins a seat with 28% support -- well above the ~16-20% threshold.